kevintyll/resque_manager/README.markdown

     require 'resque_ui/cap_recipes'

+You will also need to define the :resque role in your deploy/<environment>.rb file with the servers that will run your workers.

+    role :resque, 'server1', 'server2'

 You will also need to make sure you have your rake path set in the deploy.rb file.

     set :rake, "/opt/ruby-enterprise-1.8.6-20090421/bin/rake"